khhoerauf/mobile-e2e-test/readme_android.md

    This will trigger WebdriverIO to connect to the emulator, open the Monefy app, and execute the specified test scenarios.

-   You can use the following script to run the emulator (application needs to be installed), execute the tests, and close the emulator:
+   You can use the following script to run the emulator, execute the tests, and close the emulator:

    ```
    npm run e2e-ci